openeuler-mirror/easybox/src/oe/xargs/xargs.md

 Build and execute command lines from standard input.

 ## Arguments
--0, --null                   items are separated by a null, notwhitespace;
+-0, --null                   items are separated by a null, not whitespace;
-                               disables quote and backslashprocessing and
+                               disables quote and backslash processing and
                                logical EOF processing
--a, --arg-file=FILE          read arguments from FILE, not standardinput -d, --delimiter=CHARACTER    items in input stream are separated byCHARACTER,
+-a, --arg-file=FILE          read arguments from FILE, not standardinput -d, --delimiter=CHARACTER    items in input stream are separated by CHARACTER,
                                not by whitespace; disables quoteand backslash
                                processing and logical EOF processing -E END                       set logical EOF string; if END occursas a line